Traditional Flatbread with Bacon, Potatoes, and Creme Fraiche

 - 2 ounces Kirsch (or Grappa)

-- For the Dough: Make the pizza dough.
+- For the Dough: Follow the instructions to make one pizza dough.

 - Place the bacon in a large cast iron skillet.
 Add a tablespoon of olive oil so the bacon doesn't stick.
 Cook over medium-low heat until crisp and brown.
 Remove the bacon from the pan and reserve on paper towels.